plexus.scores.Score module

 If the provided parameters do not pass validation.

-- static apply_processors_to_text(text: str, processors_config: list) str
+- static apply_processors_to_text(text: str, processors_config: list, metadata: dict = None) str

 Apply a list of processors to text for production predictions.